nakhli/MonkeyOrm/README.md

 Only allows `Name` and `Age`to be updated, nothing else.

 # Interceptors and Blobbing
 Interceptors are functions you can set in order to take control on how the data is processed by MonkeyOrm.
 One interesting interceptor is the `UnknownValueType` interceptor.
 It is called when the data to be inserted in a given column does not map directly to a database native type.
-Here is an example with the property `Profile` holding an instance of POCO type `ProfileData` that can't be directly inserted into the column `Profile` of the `Users` table:
+Consider the following example:
 ```csharp
 connection.Save("Users", new { Name="Joe", Age=67, Profile=new ProfileData { /* ... */ });
 ```
+The property `Profile` holds an instance of POCO type `ProfileData`.
+This type can't be directly inserted into the column `Profile` of the `Users` table as it is.

-Here, MonkeyOrm calls the `UnknownValueType` callback in order the give clint code a chance to "intercept" the non-trivial type and transform it.
-A typical example would be to blob (serialize) the `ProfileData` instance:
+In this situation, MonkeyOrm calls the `UnknownValueType` callback in order the give clint code a chance to "intercept" the non-trivial type and transform it to something the database can handle.
+A typical example would be to blob (serialize) the `ProfileData` instance.
+Here is an example of a xml blobber interceptor:
 ```csharp
 MonkeyOrm.Settings.Interceptors.UnknownValueType = o =>
 {